wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="how-does-the-cse-placement-exam-work--do-i-need-to-take-cse-">How does the CSE131 placement exam work?
 Do I need to take CSE 131?</h2>
-The CSE placement exam is used to determine if you should take CSE 131 (Introduction to Computer Science) or if you know enough of the material from the course to have it waived.
+<a id=123></a>The CSE placement exam is used to determine if you should take CSE 131 (Introduction to Computer Science) or if you know enough of the material from the course to have it waived.

 Having the course waived does not provide credit for the course, but it will allow you to take any courses that would normally require CSE 131 as a prerequisite without taking CSE 131.
 It will also satisfy the CSE 131 requirement for degrees that require CSE 131.